johanhallberg/homelab-docs/docs/dns-setup.md

 # DNS Configuration for Homelab

+This document provides a detailed guide on setting up DNS for your homelab services, highlighting configurations for different environments, and utilizing DNS providers like Cloudflare.

+## Domain Structure

+Organization of services under the `hallonen.se` domain includes configuration for staging and production environments, ensuring consistency and accessibility.

+### Environment-Specific Setup

+- **Staging Environment**: Setup subdomains for various services using wildcard DNS entries for simpler management.
+- **Production Environment**: Designate specific IP allocations for domains, leveraging local network configurations.

+## Cloudflare DNS Configuration

+### Setting up DNS Records

+- **Staging**: Use wildcard entries to route traffic to the appropriate service.
+Ensure DNS-only proxy status for simplicity.
+- **Production**: Assign IPs unique to the production environment, maintaining security settings through proper DNS record registration.

+### Securing with Cloudflare

+- **API Token Management**: Manage access and update DNS settings via API tokens, ensuring proper permissions are applied.
+- **Let's Encrypt Integration**: Utilize automatic certificate management with Cloudflare's DNS-01 challenge for enhanced security.

+## Local DNS Configuration

+### Managing Local Entries

+- **/etc/hosts File**: Provide entries in the hosts file for development environments, allowing for seamless local testing.

+## TLS Management

+### Certificate Management with Let's Encrypt

+- **Staging Certificates**: Test deployments with development certificates, acknowledging potential browser warnings.
+- **Production Certificates**: Deploy trusted certificates, ensuring compliance with security standards and facilitating encrypted communication.

+## Troubleshooting DNS Issues

+- Use tools like `dig`, `nslookup`, and kubectl to diagnose and resolve potential DNS and certificate challenges.
+- Keep DNS records updated and validate configurations on a routine basis to prevent outages.

+# DNS Configuration for Homelab

 This document describes how to set up DNS for your homelab services.

 ## Domain Structure